Skip to main content

 - Wallace, Roberts & Todd.
 Philadelphia, Pa., 1982.
 Available?

 - Technical Memorandum No. 1: Alternative Development Concepts for the Newark Passaic Riverfront.
 Wallace, Roberts & Todd.
 Philadelphia, Pa., September 1982.

 - "An analysis of existing conditions and the generation and testing of alternative concepts for the long-range redevelopment of the site."
-Available online as part of the New Jersey Environmental Digital Library.
-Viewing requires the DjVu Browser Plug-in [free download].
+Part of the New Jersey Environmental Digital Library.

 - A Development Plan for the Newark Passaic Riverfront, Downtown Newark, New Jersey: Final Report.

 - Wallace, Roberts & Todd.
 Philadelphia, Pa., 1983.

 - "This report is the result of a two phase study of approximately one mile of Passaic River frontage in Newark...The first phase of work consisted of an analysis of existing conditions in the general study area...and the generation and testing of alternative concepts for the long-range redevelopment of the northern two-thirds of the site, which is adjacent to Newark's Central Business District.
 The second phase focused on the central portion of the overall study area (the area between Penn Station and Saybrook Place) and proposed a more detailed plan for the long-range redevelopment of the riverfront area of downtown Newark."
 Available online as part of the New Jersey Environmental Digital Library.
 Available?

 - Joseph G. Minish Passaic River Waterfront Park and Historic Area, Newark, NJ

 - U.S. Army Corps of Engineers (New York District) Fact Sheet.
 [As of February 2011]